wiggzz/webapp-timelapse/README.md

 npm install
 ```

-To run the tests/examples run, start a selenium server, check that the default configuration is correct in lib/protractorDefaults.conf.js and then run:
+To run the tests/examples, check that the default configuration is correct in lib/protractorDefaults.conf.js and then run:

 ```
 npm test
 ```

+The default configuration uses the firefox driver, if you would like to use chrome or some other protractor setup, modify the protractor configuration.

+You can specify your own protractor configuration file by specifying the `configFile` key in the browser options passed to `browser()`.

 ## Usage